kranthimunjam/DSA/problems/src/graphs/GeneralTheory.md

     }
   }

-  // Given a graph represented as an edge list this method finds the Minimum Spanning Tree (MST) cost if there exists
+  // Given a graphs represented as an edge list this method finds the Minimum Spanning Tree (MST) cost if there exists
   // a MST, otherwise it returns null. static Long kruskals(Edge[] edges, int n) {